MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-redhat-create-upload-vhd.md

 ## Next steps

-You're now ready to use your Red Hat Enterprise Linux virtual hard disk to create new virtual machines in Azure Stack.
+You're now ready to use your Red Hat Enterprise Linux virtual hard disk to create new VMs in Azure Stack.
 If this is the first time that you're uploading the VHD file to Azure Stack, see [Create and publish a Marketplace item](azure-stack-create-and-publish-marketplace-item.md).

 For more information about the hypervisors that are certified to run Red Hat Enterprise Linux, see [the Red Hat website](https://access.redhat.com/certified-hypervisors).